Scalar Love numbers and Love symmetries of 5-dimensional Myers-Perry black holes: Summary and Discussion

-There are some unconventional features of the Love symmetries regarding their property to offer IR selection rules.
-In particular, they have the feature of mixing IR and UV modes as can be seen from the fact that representations of the near-zone $\SL$ have non-zero frequencies and, thus, they are not directly manifested at the level of the worldline EFT.
+The frequencies of the non-static states furnishing representations of the Love symmetry are themselves also phenomenologically interesting.
 For the highest-weight representation, the corresponding frequencies have the same form as the ``near-horizon'' modes presented in~\cite{Zimmerman:2011dx}.
 More interestingly, the purely imaginary spacing is precisely equal to the universal QNMs level spacing as extracted from Padmanabhan's argument~\cite{Padmanabhan:2003fx}.
-Another possible connection to the QNM spectrum has been suggested in~\cite{Charalambous:2022rre}, where the complex frequencies of highest-weight elements were contrasted to highly dumped QNMs and total transmission modes~\cite{Cook:2016fge,Cook:2016ngj}.
+Another possible connection to the QNM spectrum has been suggested in~\cite{Charalambous:2022rre}, where the complex frequencies of highest-weight elements were contrasted to highly damped QNMs and total transmission modes~\cite{Cook:2016fge,Cook:2016ngj}.
+We would like to stress that the near-zone expansion that makes the Love symmetry explicit, can capture only those properties of QNMs that are sensitive to the near-horizon part of black hole effective potential, and therefore may not be sufficient for the recovery of the QNM spectrum.
 A more direct way to reveal such ``beyond-near-zone'' connections would be to identify symmetry-breaking parameters that depart from Love symmetric near-zone configurations and apply a spurion analysis to extract relations similar to the Gell-Mann-Okubo mass formulas~\cite{Gell-Mann:1961omu,Okubo:1961jc}.
 A potential approach along these lines would be to identify the effective black hole geometries, for which Love symmetries are isometries, as scaling limits of the full asymptotically flat Myers-Perry black hole solution, see e.g.~\cite{Cvetic:2012tr}.

 \paragraph{Acknowledgments} We are grateful to Sergei Dubovsky for many insightful comments on the draft of this paper.
 We also thank Barak Kol and Zihan Zhou for useful discussions.
 PC is partially supported by the 2022-2023 Dean's Dissertation Fellowship.